llipengda/English-scientific-paper-writing/outline.md

     - Foundational principles of the PageRank algorithm
 - Experiment and Discussion
     - (Results)Analysis of its performance and the impact of the factors that can influence the search results and page rankings.
     - Discussion on potential enhancements
 - Conclusion
     - Summary of the paper
+    - PageRank in AI application
 - References